 Dr. Jason Fung has many, many videos on intermittent fasting.
 This is one of the shorter ones.

 There is no one right diet for everyone.
 The fellow I mentioned at the top of the page, found that 5 or 6 small meals a day helped him become healthier.
 I have used intermittent fasting.
 The Mediterranean diet is also a tried and true healthy diet.

 It Must Be Sustainable

 You must have something that is sustainable.
 It may be a great idea, but unless you can live with it day in and day out it will not work in the long run.

 I began my weight loss journey back in 2013.
 I joined a weight loss group for support, and I had great and noble ideas, Somehow, they were not working.
-Not until I got serious and got an end goal in mind, did I begin to see results.
+Not until I got serious; with an end goal in mind, I did begin to see results.

 You often hear of Lifestyle Changes.
 It is seriously true.
-We can’t eat junk food and expect to have optimum health.
+You can’t eat junk food and expect to have optimum health.

 The Carrot on the End of the Stick